 Published: Jul 29, 2020

->

-> Wages: £145.25 per week, based on a 30+ hour week.
-Any overtime above the 40 hours per week, will be paid at the appropriate national minimum wage depending on age.
+Wages: £4.20 per hour, £126.00 per week, based on 30 hour week.
+Any overtime above 40 hours per week, will be paid at the appropriate national minimum wage depending on age.

->

-> Holiday: 28 days holiday entitlement (including bank holidays) will be paid each year, during the course of your apprenticeship.
+Holiday: 28 days holiday entitlement (including bank holidays) will be paid each year, during the course of your apprenticeship.

 Contact Details: If you have any queries please contact us on either this email address firstname.lastname@example.org or call us on 01752 332442.